Yeti47/cryospy/README.md

 ### Pre-built Releases (Recommended)
 - **Linux Server**: Static binaries with installation scripts (handles FFmpeg installation)
 - **Linux Client**: AppImage with all dependencies bundled (includes FFmpeg)

-- **Windows**: Complete packages with installation scripts (handles FFmpeg installation)
+> **Note:** Windows packages are no longer part of the pre-built releases.
+Follow the [Building from Source](#option-2-building-from-source) instructions to produce Windows binaries.

 ### Building from Source
 - Full source code available for customization
 - Requires manual dependency installation
 - Recommended only for developers or advanced users

-**For most users, we recommend using the pre-built releases** which include installation scripts that handle all dependency management automatically.
+**For most Linux users, we recommend using the pre-built releases** which include installation scripts that handle all dependency management automatically.
+Windows users should follow the [Building from Source](#option-2-building-from-source) guidance instead.

 ## Key Features